 You can also start your own retirement savings account.
 Most people who open non-employer accounts choose IRAs.
-There are a number of IRAs to consider, though, so you should speak with a financial planner to find one that matches your unique circumstances.
+There are a number of IRAs to consider, so speaking with a financial planner is a good idea.

 The great thing about investing is that the money builds on itself.
 It’s basically the opposite of credit card debt.
 Let’s say you contribute $300 to an account that gives you a 5% return.
 In ten years, that $300 will become $488.66.
 If you contribute $300 every month for ten years, you will spend $36,000, but your account will have a $47,544.42 value.
 That means you earn over $11,000 just for setting a few hundred dollars aside each month.